AgilQuest Forum is the Government's Workplace Process Solution

 - Occupancy/Physical Distancing

 - Utilization Measurement

 Download the Guide to the Federal Workplace with AgilQuest Forum to learn more and read “Preparing for the Government’s Reentry to the Workplace.”

 AgilQuest has a commitment to security, especially when our customers’ data is at stake.
-To prove this, AgilQuest has worked vigorously to obtain a FedRAMP “In Process” designation with the support of our partner agency, Veterans Affairs.
+To prove this, AgilQuest has worked vigorously to obtain a FedRAMP Authorization with the support of our partner agencies, Veterans Affairs and FAA.

 Government agencies can now use AgilQuest’s cloud workplace management software, Forum, with confidence their data is always protected with enterprise-class security features and standards.

 The Federal Risk and Authorization Management Program (FedRAMP) is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
 All cloud service providers that hold federal data must be FedRAMP certified.
 FedRAMP compliance empowers federal agencies to: